pnpm/tabtab/readme.md

 The `{ name, description }` approach is preferable in case you have completion items with `:` in them.

-Note that you can call `tabtab.log()` multiple times if you prefer to do so, it simply logs to the console in sequence.
+Note that you can call `tabtab.logCompletion()` multiple times if you prefer to do so, it simply logs to the console in sequence.

 #### Filesystem completion